domwoe/simple-reddit-clone/README.md

 # Simple Reddit Clone

-This project is a simple example of a Reddit-like social application running entirely on the Internet Computer It is based on the [Vite + React + Rust](https://github.com/rvanasa/vite-react-ic-rust) template.
+This project is a simple example of a Reddit-like social application running entirely on the Internet Computer.
+It is based on the [Vite + React + Rust](https://github.com/rvanasa/vite-react-ic-rust) template.

 Check out [Vite + React + Motoko](https://github.com/rvanasa/vite-react-motoko) for a beginner-friendly starter project with a [Motoko](https://internetcomputer.org/docs/current/motoko/main/motoko) backend.